trdroid/Ruby-on-Rails-Examples/document_management/README.md

 <b>created_at and updated_at</b> are fields that the framework deals with.
 They are used to track the creation and last updated timestamps.

+Run the migration task db:migrate using rake to run all the pending database migrations.
+Rails keeps track of which migrations have been run by storing the timestamps of the executed migrations in a database table called <i>schema_migrations</i>.

+Running a migration executes the <i>change</i> method, which in this case, as shown above, creates a table called <i>documents</i>

+Run the rollback task db:rollback to undo a database migration with a mistake in it.

 > $ bin/rake db:migrate

     Running via Spring preloader in process 2763